What are startup credit cards?

 Opening a startup company can be exciting, but it takes careful planning to do it correctly.
 Statistics show that half of all new businesses fail in the first five years.
 The top reason that so many businesses fail when they are new is that they try to scale too quickly.

 While most people might think that high-growth startups are primarily in the tech industry, research from the Brookings Institution has found that this is a misconception.
 Only 29 percent of the high-growth startups were in the tech sector.
 Instead, 70 percent of the startups with the highest growth are in the retail, government services, and construction industries.

-To get a credit card for a startup, the companies have to rely on the credit histories of the entrepreneurs.
+To get a startup credit card for your business, the companies have to rely on the credit histories of the entrepreneurs.
 The entrepreneurs will need to submit to credit checks to qualify for the credit cards.

 The cards work like any other business credit card.
 They have credit lines attached to them so that purchases on the cards add to the company’s debt.
 They might also lead to interest charges if the balances are carried over from month to month.

 A credit card for small business startup is a must.
 Having access to a startup business credit card can help to solve several issues that are unique to new businesses.
 Using business credit cards can help new business owners to keep their personal and business finances separated.
 The cards also provide access to money at the time that it is needed, and credit cards may provide help when a new business has a temporary cash shortage.
 This is why it’s important to get a credit card for startup business.

 A credit card for startups differs from consumer credit cards in a few ways.
 The best business credit cards may offer certain perks that are not available on regular consumer cards.
 For example, a business credit card for startups may offer discounts on common business supplies, additional travel miles and rewards, or the ability to restrict the types of spending that can be completed with the business credit cards Bento offers.

 How much control do you have when using a startup credit card?